 Interactive genetic algorithms are a suitable tool for problems where "there is no clear measure to give the evaluation of fitness other than the one in the human mind" [2].
 This applies to the evolution of UIs because users will be evolving UIs based on a mental model.
 Takagi identifies reducing human fatigue in the use of IGAs as the major remaining problem [12].
-We show that users can guide the evolution of user interfaces, and are able to evolve interfaces to their liking by only selecting the best and worst individuals from a small subset of the entire population, instead of having to evaluate or rank all individuals in the population.

-In [7] the user picks the best, equality relations are also allowed, from a small subset displayed.
-The displayed subset is a tournament used to define partial ordering of solutions; given s1 and s2 are shown to the user, and the user picks s1, then we assume that the fitness of s1 is greater than the fitness of s{2} [7].
-The partial ordering of solutions, from the winners and losers of the tournaments, is used along with the dominance concepts of multi objective optimization to induce a complete ordering of solutions, which is subsequently used to train an SVM to learn the user's preferences [7].
-In our current work we do not attempt to do any user modeling with machine learning techniques.
-Instead, we use a simple interpolation based on the user selection of the best and worst UIs to determine the fitness of every other individual in the population.
-Thus we reduce the user input to two decisions every generation.
-Furthermore, as in [5] we have the user evaluate a subset of the population every t^{th} generation, putting the user in a supervisory role and thus reducing the amount of feedback needed from the user.
-In [5] the user gives either a promote or demote reaction to individuals displayed for user evaluation.
-A validity constraint is also used to determine viable and meaningful designs to be displayed to the user.
-While individuals matching the validity constraint can be numerous, we instead explore the effects of displaying a small subset of the population for user evaluation and how the individuals selected as part of the subset affect the IGA's performance.
+We address this issue by first showing the relationship between individuals displayed and the population size of the GA.
+Specifically, we show that users can guide the evolution of user interfaces, and are able to evolve interfaces to their liking by only selecting the best and worst individuals from a small subset of the entire population, instead of having to evaluate or rank all individuals in the population.
+In [8] the user picks the best from a small subset displayed to the user, but what is displayed to the user is a tournament during selection, where the user picks the best of the solutions displayed.
+Then, the user selected best input gets a copy in the mating pool; user picking is also used to infer an ordering of individuals based on winners and losers.
+In contrast, we use a simple interpolation based on the user selection of the best and worst to determine the fitness of every other individual in the population, thus reducing the user input to two decisions every generation.
+Furthermore, as in [6] we have the user evaluate a subset of the population every $t^{th}$ generation, putting the user in a supervisory role and thus reducing the amount of feedback needed from the user.
+In [6] the user gives either a promote or demote reaction to individuals displayed for user evaluation.
+A validity constraint is used to determine viable and meaningful designs to be displayed to the user.
+Individuals matching the validity constraint can be numerous; instead we explore the effects of displaying a small subset of the population for user evaluation and how the individuals selected as part of the subset affect the GA's performance.
 How to choose a good value for t is addressed in our methodology section.

-2.4 XUL User Interfaces
+2.4 XUL UIs

 The target language used for the UIs being evolved is XUL, the XML User-interface Language, a cross-platform markup language for user interfaces [14].
-XUL is a powerful and extensive language allowing the defining of widget appearance through CSS style sheets [14].
+XUL is a powerful and extensive language allowing the defining of widget appearance through CSS style sheets and the use of JavaScript to implement widget behaviors [14].
 XUL was chosen as the target language because of its flexibility and the ease with which widgets can be manipulated.
+XUL is also suitable for the manipulation necessary to evolve the structure of UI layouts.
 The syntax and structure of XUL allow us to create a wide range of applications, from a simple layout consisting of two buttons, to a full fledged application consisting of a menubar, toolbar, and other common widget elements.
 Lastly, as a subset of XML, we can use XML parsers and libraries to handle the manipulation of our XUL UIs.

-3. USER INTERFACE REPRESENTATION
+3. UI REPRESENTATION